mmm111mmm/inacityinthefuture/01-bool-compare-if/03-not-combined.md

 0. `nighttime` is `true` and `hot` is `true`.
 0. We use `!nighttime` so this makes it `false.
 0. So `!nighttime && hot` is `false && true`
-0. And that means it's `false`.
+0. And that means (so far) `iWillGoOutside` is `false`.

 This is the same as the above sentence: "It's hot but it's night-time.
 So we stay home"

-Imagine it's hot but it's night-time.
-Then we stay home.
-But we need food, so we go outside.

-Let's take this and look at: "But we need food, so we go outside."
+Let's take this and look at the next part: "But we need food, so we go outside."

 0. We take that `false` from above and do `false || needFood`.
 0. `needFood` is `true` so this makes `false || true`
-0. So the result is `true`.
+0. So `iWillGoOutside` is `true`.

 ## Excersise